robblanco/robblanco.github.io/teaching.md

 ### 2019-2020

 * [Software engineering (CS3053)](https://catalog.aup.edu/course/cs3053/spring-2020).
   I am currently a lecturer at the American University of Paris, teaching a full course based on the excellent *Engineering Software as a Service*.
+The second half of this class, including the group projects in which students build web applications applying modern methodologies, is being carried out remotely in geographically distributed teams.

 * [Software foundations: introduction to verified programming](/teaching/unizar2020/).
   Upcoming course to be taught as part of the interdisciplinary summer school of the University of Zaragoza.

-I am planning to teach a series of short courses in Spain tailored to introduce both students (advanced undergrads and up) and professionals to the practical use of formal methods, still greatly understudied vis-à-vis other countries.
+I am planning to teach a series of short courses tailored to introduce both students (advanced undergrads and up) and professionals to the practical use of formal methods in Spain, where these topics are still greatly understudied vis-à-vis other countries.

 * Introduction to verified programming.
   Upcoming course based on Software Foundations.